Pack Up the Plantation: Live!

+Pack Up the Plantation: Live! is the first official live album by Tom Petty and the Heartbreakers, released in November 1985 by MCA Records.
+It was released as a double LP and, in slightly truncated form, a single cassette or compact disc.
+A concert film of the same name was released on home video in 1986.
+Stevie Nicks sings on two songs, including the US single "Needles and Pins", which reached No. 37 on the Billboard Hot 100.

+Background

-Stevie Nicks, who has collaborated with Petty and has appeared with him on tour frequently, sings with Petty on two songs on the album.
-The first is a cover of the Searchers' 1964 hit "Needles and Pins," which was released as a single and climbed into the Billboard top 40.
-Nicks' second track is "Insider," one of two cuts from Petty's 1981 LP Hard Promises that feature her.
+The album was primarily recorded at the Wiltern Theatre in Los Angeles during the band's 1985 tour, but also includes several tracks from previous tours.
+Stevie Nicks, who collaborated with Petty and frequently appeared with him on tour, sings with him on two songs on the album.
+The first is a cover of the Searchers' 1964 hit "Needles and Pins," which was released as a single and reached No. 37 in the Billboard Hot 100.
+Nicks' second track is "Insider", one of two cuts from Petty's 1981 LP Hard Promises that feature her.

+"Breakdown" is notable because the audience takes over from Petty at the start, singing the first two verses and the chorus loud enough to be picked up by the mics.
+Petty quips, "You're going to put me out of a job", to huge applause, then launches into a reprise of the second verse.

+Releases

 No other singles were released from the album in the United States, although a cover of the Byrds' 1967 hit "So You Want to Be a Rock 'n' Roll Star" was released in Europe.
 "Refugee" was also issued in Europe on a four-track EP.
-Another fan favorite, "Breakdown," appears at the end of side one.
-It is notable because the audience takes over from Petty at the start, singing the first two verses and the chorus loud enough to be picked up by the mics.
-He quipped, "You're going to put me out of a job" to huge applause, and then launches into a reprise of the second verse.